-How We're Making an Impact
+How We'll Make an Impact

 Educate and Motivate:

 - Establish Regional Residential Resilience Academies tailored to specific risks, such as flooding, heat and wildfires, offering training designed to improve the resilience of affordable homes to future threats, as well as incorporating strategies for improving community resilience. *More information on these academies will be available soon.

 - Assemble Beneficial Electrification Convenings offered to housing providers committed to adopting best practices in emissions reduction across their portfolio. *More information on these convenings will be coming soon.

 - Provide Business Continuity Plan training and support through the Ready to Respond toolkit, with a goal of reducing disruption to building operations and minimizing the impact on residents in the event of a disaster.